ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Conclusion

-\item When comparing the SNe~Ia per host environment we see no sign a lightcurve residual differences.
-This strongly suggests that the SN optical lightcurves do not contain a signature that would enable us to absorb the observed environmental dependencies in SN standardized magnitude (aka “the steps”).
-Improved early epoch modeling and color (see below) may change this conclusion.
+\item When we compared the SNe~Ia per host environment, we saw no sign of light-curve residual differences.
+This strongly suggests that the SN optical light curves do not contain a signature that would enable us to absorb the observed environmental dependences in SN standardized magnitude (also known as the steps).
+An improved early epoch modeling and color (see below) may change this conclusion.

-\item We show many small but significant biases (non-zero residuals) in many epochs of the lightcurves, even in the $\phi\in[-10,+40]$~d phase-range.
-Most notably, at maximum light the $r$-band flux is under-estimated and many deviations are visible around the second peak in all three bands.
-The SALT2 model seems globally too smooth in fine in comparison to what the data would favor.
+\item We showed many small but significant biases (nonzero residuals) in many epochs of the light curves, even in the $\phi\in[-10,+40]$~d phase range.
+Most notably, the $r$-band flux at maximum light is underestimated, and many deviations are visible around the second peak in all three bands.
+The SALT2 model seems to be too smooth globally in comparison to what the data would favor.
 It is very likely that a retraining of the SALT2 model with additional data would absorb these variations.

-\item We report significant lightcurve residual variations for blue and red SNe~Ia that seem unlikely to be absorbed by a retraining the SALT2 model.
+\item We reported significant light-curve residual variations for blue and red SNe~Ia that probably cannot be absorbed by a retraining the SALT2 model.
 They rather strongly suggest the existence of a third component in the form of a phase-dependent color term.
-Its impact of the overall lightcurve modeling might be small, but its estimation could reveal important for cosmology since claims of multiple sources of SN color are often made.
+Its impact on the overall light-curve modeling might be small, but its estimation could be important for cosmology because claims of multiple sources of SN color are often made.

-\item Lightcurve variations are stronger in low-stretch SNe~Ia, which is again not surprizing as these are rarer and fainter and are thus not so represented in the training dataset.
+\item The light-curve variations are stronger in low-stretch SNe~Ia, which is again expected because these are rarer and fainter and are thus not as well represented in the training dataset.